udkyo/lup/README.md

 ## Known issues

+- Tilde completion immediately prior to a @ symbol is a no go.
+Instead you'll need to use full paths, $(pwd), $OLDPWD etc.
 - Nesting isn't supported - if you run `lup nslookup @microsoft.@com,net,org@,google.com@` lup sees two groups - @microsoft.@ and @,google.com@ with the string com,net,org sandwiched in between
-- ~- doesn't retrieve the previous working directory.
-I'm thinking tilde expansion should happen up front but that's not been the case in testing.
-Use a variable rather than relying on tilde expansion if you want previous working dir, $OLDPWD for example.
-On a related note, ~+ *does* work.
 - at symbols make commands look cluttered - unfortunately all the more visually sensible choices with opening/closing pairs (parentheses, brackets, braces, chevrons) have built-in uses, so @ seems like the least idiotic character to use, however I'm open to suggestions
 - lup triggers binaries, it doesn't operate on shell built-ins like set or export, so unfortunately you can't do things like `lup export @http,https@_proxy=http://foo/`
-- command substitution happens up front, so if you find yourself in a position where you need to use $() or `` inside a lup command, you're going to need to use a traditional loop instead.
+- command substitution happens up front before lup gets to work, bear that in mind if you're using $() or backticks inside a command that's being triggered by lup and considering putting @blocks@ in it